EvoSort: A Genetic-Algorithm-Based Adaptive Parallel Sorting Framework for Large-Scale High Performance Computing: Introduction

-A noteworthy aspect of EvoSort is its hybrid design.
+\raj{A noteworthy aspect of EvoSort is its hybrid design.
 When dealing with integer data types (such as \texttt{int32} or \texttt{int64}), EvoSort can leverage a block-based LSD radix sort that uses bitwise operations to efficiently handle signed integers \citep{Knuth1998,Cormen2009}.
 However, when the dataset is more amenable to traditional comparison-based sorting, EvoSort employs a refined parallel mergesort that integrates an optimized insertion sort for small subarrays.
-This seamless switching between sorting strategies, guided by the GA-tuned \texttt{merge\_algorithm} parameter, allows EvoSort to capitalize on the strengths of both approaches, achieving speedups that, in our empirical evaluations, range from $3\times$ to over $90\times$ compared with conventional routines such as NumPy’s \verb|np.sort| \citep{Oliphant2007}.
+This seamless switching between sorting strategies, guided by the GA-tuned \texttt{merge\_algorithm} parameter, allows EvoSort to capitalize on the strengths of both approaches, achieving speedups that, in our comprehensive empirical evaluations across diverse data distributions and hardware platforms, range from $0.2\times$ to over $225\times$ compared with conventional routines such as NumPy's \texttt{np.sort} \citep{Oliphant2007}.}

-The adaptive nature of EvoSort, enabled by the evolutionary power of Genetic Algorithms, represents a significant advance in the field of high-performance sorting.
+\raj{The adaptive nature of EvoSort, enabled by the evolutionary power of Genetic Algorithms, represents a significant advance in the field of high-performance sorting.
 It not only provides a robust and scalable solution for sorting extremely large datasets but also exemplifies how metaheuristic optimization techniques can be harnessed to enhance algorithmic performance in modern HPC environments.
-In essence, EvoSort is more than just a sorting algorithm; it is a template for integrating adaptive auto-tuning strategies into complex computational frameworks.
+In essence, EvoSort is more than just a sorting algorithm; it is a template for integrating adaptive auto-tuning strategies into complex computational frameworks.}

 The remainder of this paper is organized as follows.
 Section~\ref{sec:related} reviews related work on parallel sorting and auto-tuning methodologies.
 Section~\ref{sec:theory} outlines the theoretical foundations of mergesort, LSD radix sorting, and GA-based optimization.
 Section~\ref{sec:algorithm} details the EvoSort workflow and provides a pseudocode to illustrate its implementation.
 Section~\ref{sec:setup} describes our experimental setup, including dataset generation and correctness validation.
 Section~\ref{sec:results} presents comprehensive empirical results for datasets ranging from $10^7$ to $10^{10}$ elements, further Section~\ref{sec:symbolic} takes a step forward and introduces symbolic analysis of the parameters obtained and Section~\ref{sec:conclusion} concludes with a discussion of our findings and directions for future research.